msf-Root-ExE/ProjectStart/README.md

 Enter the project name.
 Enter the network range xxx.xxx.xxx.xxx/xx and the results will start coming in.

-This script will 3 3 different scans.
+This script will multiple different scans.

 1. Ping Sweep to identify live hosts
-2. Thorough on all hosts identified
+2. Syn,version and script scan only on live hosts identified by the ping sweep.
 3. Full Scan on the whole range, including port 0 treating all hosts as live.
+4. Create a full list of hosts ID'd by the -pN full scan - taking hosts into account that are hidden from ping run the following UDP scans
+5. UDP top 100 scan
+6. Full UDP scan on all hosts